Dr Katherine Rae

 Interests

-Dr Rae has an interest in AFL, rugby, track and field, basketball and netball injuries through many years of sports coverage in these areas.
 She has a particular interest in lower limb injuries and is a part of the foot and ankle research group at Sydney Uni, primarily researching syndesmosis sprains.
 She is also interested in acute trauma and concussion management, as well as biomechanical and overuse syndromes and women and children in sport.
-Through working with the Elite Athlete Program at Sydney Uni she has also treated elite athletes from a very long and varied list of sports separate to those listed above.

 Team Coverage

-Dr Rae has also travelled with the Australian Women’s Hockey and Waterpolo teams and the Australian Junior Netball team to international competitions.
+Dr Rae has also travelled with the Australian Women’s Basketball, Hockey and Waterpolo teams and the Australian Junior Netball team to international competitions.

 Sports Event Coverage

-• Sydney Sevens Tournament, 2017-2020
+• Perth Sevens and Sydney Sevens Tournament, 2017–2025

 • Commonwealth Games Local Organising Committee, Netball Sports Specific Medical Officer, 2006